Non-Antipsychotic Treatments for Alzheimer's Behavioral Issues

 Behavioral Interventions

-Behavioral interventions have done as well as medications in some studies and lack the potentially harmful adverse effects of medications.
+Behavioral interventions have been used as well as medications, but in some studies, they lack the potentially harmful adverse effects of medications.
 Among the non-medication behavioral interventions available to caregivers in institutional and home settings, some of the most effective techniques are distraction, redirection, massage, music therapy, physical activity, aromatherapy, and simulated presence therapy.
 Behavioral interventions are more resource-intensive.
-They require time and training, but avoid some dangers associated with medications.
+They require time and training but avoid some dangers associated with medications.

 Innovative new programs such as the Eden Alternative have espoused an approach to dementia treatment described as drug-free and person-centered.
 In Vermont, a treatment approach named the Oasis Program was developed with the goal of transforming dementia care in nursing homes and reducing inappropriate antipsychotic medication usage by focusing on prevention rather than intervention for behavioral issues.